• Horizontal Logo

 2nd Semester, 0.25 Credit, Part-Time

 A music performance class in a small group setting, geared towards performance and focusing on music repertoire not addressed in larger ensemble courses at MA.
 Chamber music hones a student's ear in ways that are different from the experience of being in orchestra, band or choir, challenging the student to express, share, receive, and think differently about music.
 This course is about learning what to look for, and how to listen, in addition to exploring the repertoire.
-Offered on certain days of the rotation, culminating in a Red & Gold recital performance in January (for First Semester enrollees), and a Spring performance in May (for Second Semester enrollees) during the Spring orchestra concert -- or as a prelude an hour before that Spring concert begins.
-This is in addition to any Coda Red opportunities for vocalists, and possibly other events with a featured music component.
-Although 11th and 12th graders may take this course for a single semester only depending upon their other arts course choices and their schedules, these students are encouraged to consider enrolling in both semesters, as there would be new repertoire chosen in each semester.
+Culminates in a performance.
+Although students may take this course for a single semester only depending upon their other arts course choices and their schedules, these students are encouraged to consider enrolling in both semesters, as there would be new repertoire chosen in each semester.

-Prerequisites: Open to Grades 9-12 string players, wind players, vocalists, and pianists by permission of the instructor.
-Demonstrable instrumental or vocal competency, ability to read music well, evidence of current study with a private teacher.
+Prerequisite: Students in Grades 9-12 are eligible with approval from the instructor.
+Students must demonstrate instrumental or vocal proficiency, the ability to read music fluently, and evidence of current study with a private teacher.

 • English 10